 This report also concludes that there are probably small localized movements of parts of the Casuarina landslide occurring but that overall landslide movements are not occurring.

-A site visit and a review of the reporting and management systems is planned for June 2022.
+It is suggested that a site visit and a review of the reporting and management systems should be arranged when time and opportunity are available; this is currently planned for June 2022.

 2 DATA FOR REVIEW